marioseixas/marioseixas.github.io/README.md

     to {transform: translateY(0);}
   }

+  .header-container {
+    display: flex;
+    justify-content: space-between; /* Aligns items to each end */
+    align-items: center; /* Center items vertically */ }

+  .search-box {
+    margin-left: auto;
+    flex-grow: 1; /* Allows the box to grow as needed within the container*/
+    max-width: 300px; /* Optional: Max width can still be set if desired */ }

   .search-link {
     display: inline-block; /* Makes the link behave like a block */
     margin-bottom: 1em; /* Gives some space below the link */